-Click Next two times and choose to order by
+Click on Next twice and choose to order by

 start_date.
-Then click Next to get to Bind Variables (Step 6).
+Then click on Next to get to Bind Variables (step 6).

 Bind variables are placeholders in your SQL that you fill with values at run time.
-The ADF framework enforces the good practice to always use bind variables when you need to change the
+The ADF framework enforces the good practice of always using bind variables when you need to change the

 Looking at the search box at the top of the screen sketch, you can see that we need to limit the tasks displayed by responsible person, programme, and text.
 Use the New button to create three bind variables called

-When you're done, click the Back button to return to step 5 of the wizard, and add a
+When you're done, click on the Back button to return to step 5 of the wizard and add a

 WHERE clause that uses the bind variables.
-It should look like this:
+It should look similar to the following code: